 If any of our drug candidates receives marketing approval, it may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
-If our drug candidates do not achieve an adequate level of acceptance, we may not generate significant revenue from drug sales and we may not become profitable.
-The degree of market acceptance of our drug candidates, if approved for commercial sale, will depend on a number of factors, including:
+If our drug candidates do not achieve an adequate level of acceptance, we may not generate significant revenue from drug sales and we may not

-- the efficacy and potential advantages compared to alternative treatments; - our ability to offer our drugs for sale at competitive prices; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - · the strength of marketing and distribution support; - the availability of third-party coverage and adequate reimbursement; - the prevalence and severity of any side effects; and - · any restrictions on the use of our drugs together with other medications.
+- the efficacy and potential advantages compared to alternative treatments; - our ability to offer our drugs for sale at competitive prices; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support; - the availability of third-party coverage and adequate reimbursement; - the prevalence and severity of any side effects; and - any restrictions on the use of our drugs together with other medications.

-If we are unable to establish sales, marketing and distribution capabilities for drug candidates other than rivipansel, we may not be successful in commercializing those drug candidates if and when they are approved.
+If we are unable to establish sales, marketing and distribution capabilities for our drug candidates, we may not be successful in commercializing those drug candidates if and when they are approved.

 We do not have a sales or marketing infrastructure and have no experience in the sale, marketing or distribution of pharmaceutical drugs.
-Under our license agreement with Pfizer, Pfizer is responsible for the commercialization of rivipansel, our first drug candidate, if it receives regulatory approval.
-To achieve commercial success for any other drug candidate for which we may obtain marketing approval, we will need to establish a sales and marketing organization to market or copromote such drugs.
+To achieve commercial success for any drug candidate for which we may obtain marketing approval, we will need to establish a sales and marketing organization to market or co-promote such drugs.
 There are risks involved with establishing our own sales, marketing and distribution capabilities.
 For example, recruiting and training a sales force is expensive and time consuming and could delay any product launch.
 If the commercial launch of a drug candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.